 In a patient of severe HFrEF with acute hemodynamic compromise and cardiogenic shock, mechanical cardiac support is available while waiting on a decision or waiting on recovery hence called " bridge to the decision and "bridge to recovery."
 The patients usually have blood pressure less than 90mmHg, PCWP greater than 18mmHg, and a cardiac index of less than 2L/min per meter square.

-IABP (intra-aortic balloon pump) is the device which is used most commonly among the mechanical circulatory devices as it is least expensive, easily insertable, and readily available.
+IABP (intra-aortic balloon pump) is the device that is used most commonly among the mechanical circulatory devices as it is least expensive, easily insertable, and readily available.
 It consists of a balloon in the aorta that inflates and deflates synchronously with the heartbeat causing increased cardiac output and coronary flow.
 IABPs are used commonly for temporary circulatory support with patients of advanced heart failure while waiting for a heart transplant or VADs.
 It is not a definitive therapy but is widely used as a bridge therapy for patients with cardiogenic shock and also as an adjunct to thrombolysis in acute myocardial infarction for stabilization.

 Ventricular assist devices as compared to IABP have greater efficacy in increasing the hemodynamic parameters.
 These have more complications and require more expertise, take longer to insert and cost more in comparison.
 They are an option in acute decompensated heart failure.
 They can also be useful in complications of acute heart failure like cardiogenic shock, mitral regurgitation, and VSDs.
 They can be different kinds like left ventricle to the aorta, left atrium to the aorta, right ventricular assist device, etc.